Rising bubbles draw surface patterns: a numerical study: Abstract

 \section{Abstract}

 Small bubbles rising in a chain can self-organize into regular patterns upon reaching a liquid's free surface.
 This phenomenon is investigated through direct numerical simulations.
 By varying the bubble release period, distinct branching patterns characterized by different numbers of arms are observed.
-These macroscopic regular configurations arise from localized non-contact repulsion and pair collisions between bubbles as they arrive at the free-surface emergence site.
-A theoretical model is proposed to quantitatively relate the number of branches to the bubble release period.
-The model also predicts probabilities of observing specific arm counts in reality.
+These macroscopic patterns are found to stem from localized interactions between the bubbles, the free surface, and the surrounding liquid flow.
+A heuristic model is proposed that quantitatively relates the number of arms to the bubble release period and predicts the probability of observing specific arm counts.
 This study provides insights into broader nonlinear pattern formation and self-organization phenomena.